 Some of the links in this article are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.
 PLEASE READ MY DISCLOSURE FOR MORE INFORMATION.

-Our #1 pick is Ranchio Smart Sprinkler Controllers.
-These systems are very easy to install, setup and use.
+Our #1 pick is Rachio Smart Sprinkler Controllers.
+These systems are very easy to install, set up and use.
 They are also compatible with smart home systems including Nest, Amazon Alexa, Google Assistant, and SmartThings.
-You don't need to own a personal weather station to get accurate forecasting, according to Rachio, the Generation 3 model uses Rachio’s Weather Intelligence Plus system which provides hyper local accuracy into the current and projected weather that’s not only in your area but right outside your door.
+You don’t need to own a personal weather station to get accurate forecasting, according to Rachio, the Generation 3 model uses Rachio’s Weather Intelligence Plus system which provides hyper-local accuracy into the current and projected weather that’s not only in your area but also right outside your door.
 However, if you have an accurate PWS, you can connect it to your controller.

-The biggest complaint that Ranchio owners have is the lack of a user interface on the controller (there is limited manual control from the Rachio 3 unit), you must use the app to setup automatic watering programs and also for manual operation.
+The biggest complaint that Rachio owners have is the lack of a user interface on the controller (there is limited manual control from the Rachio 3 unit), you must use the app to set up automatic watering programs and also for manual operation.
 This can be a problem if you need a landscaper or service technician to operate the system.
 However, there is an option to give them Shared Access and you can set the parameters without disclosing your account information.

 There is also an active and helpful user community https://community.rachio.com and the new Rachio Thrive lawn treatment plan Rachio owners can subscribe to.

-You also don't need a subscription for the weather monitoring feature.
-There are several weather services to choose from, or connect it to your PWS (weather underground PWS support).
-Rain Machine also supports smart home integration (Alexa, Smartthings, etc).
+You also don’t need a subscription for the weather monitoring feature.
+There are several weather services to choose from or connect to your PWS (weather underground PWS support).
+Rain Machine also supports smart home integration (Alexa, Smartthings, etc.).
 There are models with 8, 12, or 16 zones.

-Rain Machine Controllers Support only 2.4GHz WiFi so make sure you have a dual band router with this frequency.
-There are some negative reviews about the phone app as well as issues with wi-fi connections and updating the weather information.
-These controllers are not weather proof so needs to be protected in a waterproof enclosure to protect it if installed outside.
-Overall, this is a very nice unit that I would be tempted to purchase over the the Rachio.
+Rain Machine Controllers Support only 2.4GHz WiFi so make sure you have a dual-band router with this frequency.
+There are some negative reviews about the phone app as well as issues with Wi-Fi connections and updating the weather information.
+These controllers are not weatherproof so need to be protected in a waterproof enclosure to protect it if installed outside.
+Overall, this is a very nice unit that I would be tempted to purchase over the Rachio.